 To make sure your computer is accessing the internet correctly there are thousands of protocols built into the software of your computer to ensure it is connected to the internet and to swap information back and forth.
 One of these protocols is in charge of addressing, delivering, and routing all online requests.
 This protocol will attach an electronic return address to all online activity.
 This is an instance of where your IP address comes into play.

 When you are at home your IP address is assigned to you by your ISP since they are the ones providing you with the internet.
 Common internet service providers include Bell, Rogers, and more.
 Your activity goes through them and they route the returning information back to you.
 But, your IP address can change, even the one you have grown so comfortable with at home.
 Your IP address can change upon your request or even as simply as turning your router off and back on.

 Don’t Get Too Attached to Your IP Address

-If you are lucky enough to go on vacation or travel your home IP address does not follow you, it stays at home and patiently waits for your return.
+If you are lucky enough to go on vacation or travel your home IP address does not follow you.
+It stays at home and patiently waits for your return.
 This is because you are using another network to access the internet.
 This even happens when you go to a coffee shop, stay the night at a hotel or even go to work.
 These are all different ways you access the internet and will all have different IP addresses.

 The best part (as I am sure you are aware), this all happens automatically, you do not have to go through the process of changing yours every time you move to another ISP.
-Open your computer, flip the big “ON” switch to the internet and you will be generated a temporary IP address and you can begin surfing.
+Open your computer, flip the big “ON” switch to the internet and you will be generated a temporary IP address and you can begin surfing the web.